NEVILLE

 eventually left the newspaper after Marley put it to him directly: “Why

 don’t you come work for Rasta?”
 On August 6, 2005, in a ceremony marking Jamaica's 43rd year of independence from Britain, Neville Garrick received the Prime Minister’s Award for Excellence in honor of his contribution to Jamaican music.
-In addition to being a photographer, graphic artist and filmmaker, Neville is author of the book A RASTA'S PILGRIMAGE: Ethiopian Faces and Places, a Pan-African travelog and stunning meditation on the beauty and connections of Africans throughout the world
+In addition to being a photographer, graphic artist and filmmaker, Neville is author of the book A RASTA'S PILGRIMAGE: Ethiopian Faces and Places, a Pan-African travelog and stunning meditation on the beauty and connections of Africans throughout the world Robert

-Nesta Marley, better known as Bob
+Nesta Marley, better known as Bob Marley, was a Jamaican

-Marley, was a Jamaican singer, guitarist, songwriter and activist.
-He
+singer, guitarist, songwriter and activist.
+He is the most widely known

-is the most widely known Reggae musician of all time, famous for popularizing
+Reggae musician of all time, famous for popularizing the genre outside

-of the impoverished and/or powerless.
-Bob Marley is also renowned for
+and/or powerless.
+Bob Marley is also renowned for the way in which he

-the way in which he spread faith through his music.
+spread faith through his music.

 |